I love web development, and I love to help bloggers and business owners keep their own sites pretty & functional at Meyne.

 The process of tweaking it took months and was still just “eh.”
 I was tired of asking people for free help (and they were probably tired of giving it).
 So I took a CSS course.
 I thought coding was a necessary evil and I would hate it.
 But it was the exact opposite.
 I had to force myself to not fly through the month-long course in 2 days.
 And I followed that course with tons of research and many more classes.

 The more I learned, the more I wanted to go beyond the limitations of Blogger, so I moved the blog over to WordPress.
 Like I had done with Blogger, I attempted to do everything myself after switching.
 Another bad idea.
 I bit off way more than I could chew at that point and ended up really frustrated.
 My only option was to figure everything out as quickly as possible.
 And I did.
-The dishes and laundry piled up pretty high for a while, but WordPress design was no longer a mystery–and the blog began to function properly.
+The dishes and laundry piled up pretty high for a while, but WordPress was no longer a mystery–and the blog began to function properly.
+(And now I love to save other bloggers from the same frustrations.)

 I went on to learn how to build themes (the equivalent of a template on Blogger) from scratch and made a couple for friends and family.
 Eventually, I built a couple themes and launched an Etsy shop with them.
 Just those couple themes taught me a lot though, and I took a break from the shop to streamline my process and refine the designs.